mavam/brospects/README.markdown

 ------------

-This script analyses Facebook webchat sessions and extracts messages between two conversing buddies.
+This script analyses Facebook webchat sessions and extracts messages between two conversing buddies; it creates a file `facebook.log`.
 [My blog][fb-chat-post] contains a bit more details about this script.

+Requires Bro 2.x

 [fb-chat-post]: http://matthias.vallentin.net/blog/2011/06/analyzing-facebook-webchat-sessions-with-bro/